hackforla/HomeUniteUs/CONTRIBUTING.md

 # HomeUniteUs Contributing Guide

 To begin working on the `HomeUniteUs` project you will need to be an active member of Hack for LA.
-If you have not completed the onboarding process, then please prefer to the [Getting Started Page](https://www.hackforla.org/getting-started) for full instructions.
+If you have not completed the onboarding process, then please refer to the [Getting Started Page](https://www.hackforla.org/getting-started) for full instructions.
 This onboarding will provide you access to the Hack for LA Slack, GitHub, and Google Drive.

 Welcome to Hack for LA, and thank you for contributing 🥳🥳!!